eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 22 - Wizard Simulator 20XX'
-meta: 'Solving the Advent of Code 2015 Day 22 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 22 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the twenty second day of Advent of Code 2015 we are asked to help 'Little Henry Case' beat the boss in another video game he is stuck on.
+On the twenty-second day of Advent of Code 2015, we are asked to help 'Little Henry Case' beat the boss in another video game he is stuck on.

 <!--more-->

 ## Part 1

-Like the [previous day](https://eddmann.com/posts/advent-of-code-2015-day-21-rpg-simulator-20xx/) the game is turn-based, however, this time we are able to spend _mana_ in-exchnage for spells we can cast per-round.
+Like the [previous day](https://eddmann.com/posts/advent-of-code-2015-day-21-rpg-simulator-20xx/), the game is turn-based.
+However, this time we are able to spend _mana_ in exchange for spells we can cast per round.
-Certain spells have the ability to cause effects which can last between rounds.
+Certain spells have the ability to cause effects that can last between rounds.
-Due to this, we are unable to formulise the battle into a single calculation, so instead must simulate a given battle in its entirety.
+Due to this, we are unable to formulate the battle into a single calculation, so instead, we must simulate a given battle in its entirety.
-For part one, we are asked to work out what is the minimum about of _mana_ we can spend and still win the battle.
+For part one, we are asked to work out the minimum amount of _mana_ we can spend and still win the battle.

-Based on the rules laid out within the [problem specification](https://adventofcode.com/2015/day/22), we begin by modeling how spells will be represented.
+Based on the rules laid out within the [problem specification](https://adventofcode.com/2015/day/22), we begin by modelling how spells will be represented.

 ```typescript
 type Spell = {